perslev/MultiPlanarUNet/README.md

 The ```aug``` folder may store additional images that can be included during training with a lower weight assigned in optimization.

+**NOTE:** It is important that the .nii files store correct affines for mapping voxel coordinates to the scanner space.
+Specifically, the framework needs to know the voxel size along all three image dimensions in order to sample isotrophic images in the scanner space.

 **Initializing a Project**\
 Once the data is stored under the above folder structure, a Multi-Planar project can be initialized as follows:

 ```
+# Initialize a project at 'my_folder'
+# The --data_dir flag is optional
 mp init_project --name my_project --data_dir ./data_folder
 ```